2023 USA Cow Costs: Steer, Calf, Dairy, Beef, Heifer Charts

 Pasture Maintenance per Acre per Cow

-In the fall of 2021, Hay expenses increased.
+In the fall of 2022, Hay expenses increased.
 This is partially due to increased fuel costs and overall supply cost increases.
+In 2023, the prices stabilized, even coming down a little.
+2024 hay prices will depend primarily on the amount of rainfall the USA recieves.

 The cost of a calf varies based on gender, age, and weight.
 Day-old calves are much cheaper to buy but require a lot more work.
 They also die much more frequently.
 The older a calf is, the bigger it weighs and the more it’s worth.